adinrichter/cs/README.md

 # cs
-this is an alternate c# repo because visual studio has a complete inability to handle long filepaths
+this is an alternate c# repo because visual studio can't handle long filepaths